CS:2630, Computer Organization Notes

 What is Architecture?
 This word is most easily discussed in the context of its original meaning with respect to the design of buildings.
 The Architecture of a building includes all aspects of the building's design that its occupants are aware of.
 This includes such details as the arrangement of rooms, location of doorways and windows, surface finishes and location of switches, lights, wall outlets and other conveniences.

 Buildings, of course, are made using some technology, bricks, beams, plaster and stone, and these may be visible elements of the architecture.
 Brick exteriors and exposed beams are examples of engineering elements that are exposed to the occupant by the architecture.
 Note, however, that many engineering elements of the structure of a building may be hidden from the occupants, and that some exposed aspects of the engineering may be highly misleading.
 For example, a brick exterior does not indicate that the bearing walls of a building are brick; brick veneers over over wood frame walls are common.
 Similarly, not all the exposed beams in buildings are actually structural elements.
-Architects have been incorporating false beams into their structures since Roman times.
+Architects began incorporating false beams into their structures in ancient times.

-The buildings on the University of Iowa Pentacrest provide an excellent example of architecture and engineering.
+The buildings on the University of Iowa Pentacrest provide an excellent example of the difference between architecture and engineering.
 The oldest building on campus, the Old Capitol, is a brick building with a limestone exterior and wood porticos.
 Most people seeing the porticos think they are stone.
 Macbride and Schaeffer halls are also brick and stone construction, but with real stone pillars holding up their porticos.
 Maclean Hall is reinforced concrete construction, with a very thin stone facing, and Jessup Hall is a steel frame building, also with a thin stone facing.
 These buildings are "architecturally compatable" while being based on very different engineering.

 Computers also have architecture and engineering.
 The architecture of a computer system includes all aspects of the computer visible to programmers.
 For compiler writers and other programmers working at the machine language level, the architecture and the machine language are so intimately intertwined that the machine language can be described as the primary manifestation of the architecture.